qedsoftware/evolution/contests/templates/contests/superuser_manual.md

-## Admin panel vs standard interface
+## Admin Panel vs standard interface

-If possible use standard interface.
-It is simple and safe.
+If possible use the standard interface.
+It is simple and quite safe.

-Admin panel is only for advanced superuser operations.
+*Admin Panel* is only for advanced superuser operations.
 It is by design very close to being 1-1 with database.
-It means that it is possible to achieve non-standard settings and modify data in unrestricted way.
-This can prove useful when handling complaints for instance - you could make a retrospective submission if it is justified.
-Or post-factum change which submissions are selected.
-But this also is also allows you to make incredible mess.
-So be careful.
+It means that it is possible to achieve non-standard settings and modify the data in an unrestricted way.
+This can prove useful when handling complaints, for instance.
+You can make a retrospective submission or change which submissions are selected after the contest.
+Of course this also allows you to make incredible mess.
+So be **careful**.

 ## Adding News

-For now you have to do it from the admin interface.
+For now you have to do it from the admin panel.
 Once you are there, use "+" sign to add the content.
 Don't alias the same content across multiple news items.
 You can later modify the content.

 ## Global Message & Footer